Pembroke Welsh Corgi Breed Info

 Health

 The health of the Pembroke Welsh Corgi is generally robust, as they are a sturdy and resilient breed.
-However, like all dogs, they can be predisposed to certain genetic and health conditions.
+However, like all dogs, they can be predisposed to certain health conditions like allergies, ear infections, or dental issues.
 By being aware of these potential issues and taking proactive steps to maintain your Corgi's well-being, you can help ensure a long, happy, and healthy life for your furry companion.

 Lifespan